Grumman F-14 Tomcat: Improvements and changes

-Over the course of production, the F-14 underwent significant upgrades in missile armament, especially with the move to full solid-state electronics, primarily allowing for better Electronic counter-countermeasures (ECCM) and more space for the rocket motor.
+Throughout production, the F-14 underwent significant upgrades in missile armament, especially with the move to full solid-state electronics, primarily allowing for better Electronic counter-countermeasures (ECCM) and more space for the rocket motor.
 The AIM-54A Phoenix active-radar air-to-air missile was upgraded with the AIM-54B (1983, limited use) and AIM-54C (1986) versions.
-The initial AIM-7E-4 Sparrow semi-active radar homing was upgraded to the AIM-7F in 1976, and M variant in 1982.
-The heat-seeking missile armament was upgraded from the AIM-9J/H to the joint Air Force/Navy missile, the AIM-9L from 1979 and then the AIM-9M from 1982.
+The initial AIM-7E-4 Sparrow semi-active radar homing was upgraded to the AIM-7F in 1976, and the M variant in 1982.
+The heat-seeking missile armament was upgraded from the AIM-9J/H to the joint Air Force/Navy missile, the AIM-9L in 1979, and then the AIM-9M in 1982.

 The Tactical Airborne Reconnaissance Pod System (TARPS) was developed in the late 1970s for the F-14.
 Approximately 65 F-14As and all F-14Ds were modified to carry the pod.
 TARPS was primarily controlled by the Radar Intercept Officer (RIO) via an extra display for observing reconnaissance data.
 The "TARPS Digital (TARPS-DI)" was a 1996 upgrade featuring a digital camera.
 The digital camera was further updated beginning in 1998 with the "TARPS Completely Digital (TARPS-CD)" configuration that also provided real-time transmission of imagery.

-In 1984, plans were announced to replace the existing TF-30 engines of the Tomcat with General Electric F110-GE-400 turbofans.
-An initial, interim, version just replaced the TF-30 with the new engine, retaining the original avionics.
+In 1984, plans were announced to replace the existing TF30 engines of the Tomcat with General Electric F110-GE-400 turbofans.
+An initial, interim, version just replaced the TF30 with the new engine, retaining the original avionics.
 These aircraft were designated F-14A+, which was changed to F-14B in May 1991.
-38 F-14A+s were newly built, with a further 43 converted from F-14As.
-The F-14D variant was developed at the same time; it included the F110 engines with newer digital avionics systems such as a glass cockpit, and compatibility with the Link 16 secure datalink.
+38 F-14Bs were newly built, with a further 43 converted from F-14As.
+The F-14D variant was developed at the same time; it included the F110 engines with newer digital avionics systems such as a glass cockpit and compatibility with the Link 16 secure datalink.
+37 F-14Ds were new builds while another 18 were converted from F-14As.
 The Digital Flight Control System (DFCS) notably improved the F-14's handling qualities when flying at a high angle of attack or in air combat maneuvering.

 While the F-14 had been developed as a lightweight alternative to the 80000 lb F-111B, the F-14 was still the heaviest and most expensive fighter of its time.
-VFAX was revived in the 1970s as a lower cost solution to replacing the Navy and Marine Corps's fleets of F-4s, and A-7s.
-VFAX was directed to review the fighters in the USAF Light Weight Fighter competition, which led to the development of the F/A-18 Hornet as roughly a midsize fighter and attack aircraft.
-In 1994, Congress rejected Grumman proposals to the Navy to upgrade the Tomcat beyond the D model (such as the Super Tomcat 21, the cheaper QuickStrike version, and the more advanced Attack Super Tomcat 21).
+VFAX was revived in the 1970s as a lower cost solution to replacing the Navy and Marine Corps' fleets of F-4s, and A-7s.
+VFAX was directed to review the fighters in the USAF Light Weight Fighter competition, which led to the development of the McDonnell Douglas F/A-18 Hornet as roughly a midsize fighter and attack aircraft.